Nedomas/ta/README.md

 Usage:

 	Ta::Moving_average.new(:type => :sma, :data => [1, 2, 3, 4, 5], :periods => 2)
 	:type is set to default :sma if not specified.

 	It returns SMA's in data point index places.
 Like:
 	[nil, 1.5, 2.5, 3.5, 4.5]

 ## To do

 * Moving averages (SMA+, CMA, WMA, EMA, MMA).
-* Make it accept securities gem output as input without the extra hassle.
+* Make it accept securities gem output as input without the extra hassle.+
+* Refactor for a better gem skeleton.

 ## Contributing